dbeley/ypc/README.md

 The main ypc arguments you want are -a (download audio), -v (download video) and -n (set the name of the export folder, default : ypc_export).

-If you don't set the -a and the -v flags, the script will still extract youtube urls for the search and write the csv files (see "Exported files").
+If you don't set the `-a` and the `-v` flags, the script will still extract youtube urls for the search and write the csv files (see "Exported files").

-You can set the medias (an url, a list of search terms, a file containing spotify playlist urls, etc.) to download without any argument and ypc will guess which kind of media it is (as show above), or use explicit argument, as shown in the examples below.
+You can set the medias (an url, a list of search terms, a file containing spotify playlist and/or album urls, etc.) to download without any argument and ypc will guess which kind of media it is (as show above), or use explicit argument, as shown in the examples below.

-#### With a spotify url
+#### With spotify urls

 Download the audio of a spotify playlist :